Chuck Avedisian: New York Football Giants

 Avedisian played college football at Providence College where he was co-captain of the 1940 Friar football team (Providence College no longer has a intercollegiate football team).
 He then joined the New York Football Giants where he played right guard under coach Steve Owen from 1942 to 1944 while he was a student at Columbia pursuing an M.A. degree (Avedisian is one of two Providence alumni to have played for the Giants, the other being Hank Soar).
 He was among over 1000 personnel in the NFL at the time who also served in the military in WWII.
 At 5'9" and 225 pounds he would be considered rather small by today's norm for a guard where players at this position typically exceed 6' and weigh more than 300 lbs.
 Avedisian was a member of some notable Giants teams in his brief history with the Giants.
-He started in a game against the Detroit Lions on November 7, 1943, at Tiger Stadium (Detroit) which ended in a scoreless tie.
+He started in a game against the Detroit Lions on November 7, 1943, played at Briggs Stadium (later renamed Tiger Stadium (Detroit) in 1961), which ended in a scoreless tie.
 No NFL game played since then has ended in a scoreless tie.
 The 1944 Giants are ranked as the #1 defensive team in NFL history in terms of points per game allowed, "...a truly awesome unit".
 They gave up only 7.5 points per game (a record that still stands) and shut out five of their ten opponents.
 In one of those shutouts, a 31–0 victory over the Washington Redskins (now the Washington Commanders) on December 10, 1944 at Griffith Stadium in Washington, D.C., Avedisian (as a defensive guard) intercepted a pass thrown by Redskins great Sammy Baugh and returned it 48 yards for a touchdown.
 The next week the Giants lost 14–7 in the 1944 NFL Championship Game – the equivalent of today's Super Bowl – played at New York's Polo Grounds to a Green Bay Packers team coached by Curly Lambeau of Lambeau Field fame.
 The loser's share for playing in this game was $900 per player and the winning team share was $1,500 which were records at the time, but a far cry from the $89,000 losing share and $164,000 winning share for the 2024 Super Bowl.
 Said Avedisian in 1979, "I took my money and went to Gimbels with my wife and we bought a rug.
 We still have it".

 Avedisian also contributed to football strategy by his invention with Robert G. Trocolor of the "unbalanced T formation" which they described as "...the most powerful offense in football, conjoining the speed and deceptiveness of the T backfield with the power of the unbalanced line".
 Avedisian was inducted into the Providence College Athletic Hall of Fame in 1972 and the New Britain, Connecticut Sports Hall of Fame in 1999.